trygve55/sheep-2021-emulator/README.md

 ### Drone
 Emulates a drone moving slowly.
 Responds to REQUEST_DATA_STREAM messages and sends out a heartbeat.
 You should use the ArduPilot SITL instead.

+### Module_tests
+Runs a series of test to confirm that the functionality is implemented correctly on the module.
+Can also be run against main.py.

 ## Running
 Connecting to drone via usb serial to emulate the sheepRTT nRF52833.
 ```bash